MEwers96/ReviveTheCulling/R&D/function_addresses.md

 14. UNetConnection::Tick (Function "278" / The Connection "Heartbeat")
     - Address: 0x00007FF62AEE5370
-    - What it Does: This is the same function as #8.
-It is also called as part of the TickDispatch virtual call sequence.
+    - What it Does: This is a mid-level manager responsible for a single client-server connection.
+Its main jobs are to check for connection timeouts and to tell all of its associated "channels" to process any queued data.
-    - Key Action: Its role here is the same: to manage the low-level connection state.
-Its "Is Initialized?" flag prevents it from doing any meaningful work during the handshake phase we are stuck in.
+    - Key Action: Contains the "Is Initialized?" flag check (cmp byte ptr ds:[rbx+438], 0).
+Our handshake is failing because this flag is never set correctly, causing the jne at ...5385 to be taken, which skips all channel-level packet processing.

 15. UPendingNetGame::SendHandshakePacket (Function "280" / The "Messenger")
     - Address: 0x00007FF629FE87F0